Class Array<T>

 size and initialized elements.

-is of a reference type (GodotObject
+Note: If value is of a reference type (GodotObject

 derived, Array or Dictionary, etc.) then the array